deadlydog/Presentation.StopManuallyPublishingYourPowerShellModules/ReadMe.md

 This repo contains the slide deck for the presentation I gave at the [PowerShell + DevOps Global Summit](https://www.powershellsummit.org/) in April 2024.

-The presentation is about how to easily automate publishing your PowerShell modules, and the benefits of doing so.
+The presentation is about how to easily automate publishing your PowerShell modules from a pipeline, and the benefits of doing so.